 The SWRP is a living document and will be updated, evaluated, and revised periodically dependent upon input from the public, stakeholders, resource agencies, and local government as well as in response to changes in funding opportunities in which a review and update of the SWRP may be necessary to align potential projects.
+Community participation will be solicited during updates and revisions of the SWRP.
 The SWRP is also designed to be accessible and used by the public to identify valuable, multi-benefit projects that enhance stormwater resource management.
 Therefore, the development of this SWRP is intended to be a tool to guide development, implementation, and monitoring of stormwater projects at both the watershed and regional scale.
 Availability of new data and information may also drive periodic revisions of the SWRP to reflect improved understanding of watershed conditions and priorities.
 The SWRP will rank projects using the metrics provided in the prioritization methods (Chapter 4), although the final determination of priorities will be determined by local and regional policies and directives.
 The SWRP, and consequently the Implementation Strategy described in this chapter, will outline the ways to ensure valuable, high-priority projects with multiple benefits are identified, and that there is an adaptive management process in place to monitor projects.

-The technical memo below discusses the plan for implementation of the SWRP.
+The section below discusses the plan for implementation of the SWRP.
 For the SWRP to be effective, an adaptive management and funding strategy is needed to transition from planning to initial and long-term implementation.
-As the SWRP draws in part from existing regional and watershed plans to provide a functionally equivalent SWRP, the implementation strategy efforts for this plan build upon those existing efforts, which include the IRWM Plan and other relevant plans referenced in this document.
+As the SWRP draws in part from existing regional and watershed plans to provide a complete SWRP, the implementation strategy efforts for this plan build upon those existing efforts, which include the IRWM Plan and other relevant plans referenced in this document.
 This strategy will also discuss data compilation, management, and storage protocols including mechanisms to make all project data and outputs available to stakeholders, assess monitoring programs and data quality control, update data, and identify data gaps.
 The plan will also be periodically reviewed and revised to reflect changes in SWRP management strategies, completion of data gaps informing key areas for stormwater management, and implementation of SWRP projects and programs which will guide the effectiveness of future projects and programs.
+The SWRP will be updated every 5 years along with the IRWM Plan.